billmclean/Julia_Lessons/markdown/lesson01.md

 ## Complex Numbers

-Just as a `Rational` number consists of a numerator and denominator, a `Complex` consists of a real and an imaginary part.
+Just as a `Rational` number consists of a numerator and denominator, a `Complex` number consists of a real and an imaginary part.
 For example, if
 ```
 z = 3.2 - 7.2im
 ```